Richard Tufts

+Early life and education

 Born in Medford, Massachusetts, he was a grandson of James Walker Tufts, the founder of Pinehurst Resort in North Carolina, which was long America's preeminent golf resort.
 Richard Tufts grew up in Massachusetts and attended Harvard.

+Career

 He served in World War I before starting work at Pinehurst with his father Leonard, and later taking over himself.
 He added 40 holes to the resort and hosted the 1936 PGA Championship and the 1951 Ryder Cup.
 He ran Pinehurst until relatives sold their stock to Diamondhead Corp., ending family control.

 Tufts was a heavyweight of the golfing establishment, eventually rising to be President of the United States Golf Association in 1956-57.
 Like Bobby Jones, Tufts was a great believer in amateur golf, and had a rather patrician disapproval of any commercialization of the sport.
 He was non-playing captain of the U.S. team in the Walker Cup amateur team competition in 1963.
+He also wrote several books about golf.

+Awards and honors

-He wrote several books about golf and, in 1992, he was inducted into the World Golf Hall of Fame.
+In 1992, Tufts was inducted into the World Golf Hall of Fame.